This post is also available in: Português

 To be fair, this is also the case with the green Good Luck Bear, the blue Champ Bear, the yellow Birthday Bear, and the light blue Bedtime Bear and two of the Care Bear cousins (developed in 1984 and 1985) including Cozy Heart Penguin and Noble Heart Horse.

-The truth is that lots of animated cartoons will have their male characters voiced by women.
+The truth is that lots of animated cartoons have their male characters voiced by women.
 (Bart Simpson, for instance, is voiced by a woman named Nancy Cartwright.)
 Women typically have higher-pitched voices than men, which explains this phenomenon.
 But voice actors aren’t the only reason some people consider Funshine Bear a trans Care Bear.

 There’s also the fact that Funshine Bear was originally conceived as a female character but is now listed as male.
 A 2011 index of all the Care Bears lists Funshine Bear as female when he was created in 1981, but Funshine Bear’s Wikipedia entry lists his gender as male.